Aaron1924/healthcare-data-sharing/README.md

 We have built a wrapper around the original [mcl](https://github.com/herumi/mcl) library written in C/C++ using Python ctypes.

 > The library has type hints to ease the development of new schemes.
 If you encounter
 > any errors or have suggestions for improvements, please feel free to open a PR or
 > an issue.

+> The library was tested in [mcl v2.00](https://github.com/herumi/mcl/tree/v2.00)

 To build **mcl**, run the following commands.